 “Let me tell you, Habitat saved my life.
 I’m certain of it now.
 My peace of mind was being in the rental.
 At least I know I’m here, and the next move will be into the house.
 It’s way more stable.
 From having my rent half of what it was, it just made things easier.
 So what I’m working on now is paying off my truck I’m not stressing out about silliness.
 Gas money, the truck.
 All those little things.
 My daughter needs shoes for sports.
 I put a limit at $100, but I can take her and do those extras.
 I can pay off bills.
 There were times I had to live off my credit cards, paying for clothes.
 Now I can breathe.”

-The Habitat program provides homebuyers with a 0% interest mortgage and no financial down payment (instead, partner families work 350 hours of sweat equity).
+The Habitat program provides homebuyers with a 0% interest mortgage and no financial down payment (instead, partner families work “sweat equity”).
 The home is usually a 3-bedroom home, built brand new.
 For some, this doesn’t seem real until they get into the program.

 “You know you run into scams or different opportunities that seem too good to be true.
 I talked to other partner families.
 They had the same feeling.
 Once I got into the rental, I thought, ‘oh yeah, this is for real.’
 I really feel like once I got into the program, Habitat just put big arms around me.”

 Now that she is living in the Lower Ninth Ward in a rental–and about to be a homeowner there–she has begun attending community meetings and becoming more involved.